robbievanleeuwen/concrete-properties/docs/user_guide/geometry.rst

   :include-source: True
   :caption: 600 mm deep x 300 mm wide concrete beam

-  from sectionproperties.pre.library.primitive_sections import rectangular_section
+  from sectionproperties.pre.library import rectangular_section

   concrete = None  # define your concrete material properties here geom = rectangular_section(d=600, b=300, material=concrete)
   geom.plot_geometry(labels=[], cp=False, legend=False)

 The following code creates a circular concrete cross-section with a diameter of 600 mm.
-As *concreteproperties* constructs a mesh of triangular elements to calculate section properties, circles must be discretised into a finite number of discrete edges.
+As ``concreteproperties`` constructs a mesh of triangular elements to calculate section properties, circles must be discretised into a finite number of discrete edges.
 The below example uses 32 points to discretise the circle: